Updated: Dec 7, 2020

 One other guest was up for breakfast, a guy who was touring cigar plantations with friends.
-He said he'd had a few GS's and I was crazy to be riding solo in Nicagua.
+He said he'd had a few GS's and I was crazy to be riding solo in Nicaragua.
 His crew all had armed guards with them when taking the tours of the tobacco farms.
 I silently thought maybe THEY were the ones in dangerous places lol.
-No way he'd ride in a country where tourists had armed guards assigned.
+He said there's no way he'd ride in a country where tourists had armed guards assigned to them.

 It was already hot and sunny when I got the bike from the junkyard parking and was surprised to see it still upright after the all night rains.
 The sidestand had sunk a couple inches but luckily kept the bike up.

 After packing I was wished well by the cigar dude who said he was now jealous, and the hotel owner lady who was sad I was leaving, but gave me a couple of Nicaraguan cigars.
-Her little son's first name was the same as my middle, so she figured I was special.
+Her little son's first name Elias, was the same as my middle name, so she figured I was special.

 I've never smoked a cigar but now seems like good time to learn since I'm in the territory.
 Need to find out what the local drink is, then smoke a cigar and puke.
 I'll save the other to chew on while riding.

 The road descended from Esteli's higher elevation down into a valley filled with rice fields and paddies, with a long line of people with machetes or knives slowly cutting a long line across the fields.
 I passed massive concrete lots with rice spread out, workers spreading and turning it with wooden rakes in the hot sun.
 The skies were blue with thick, white clouds everywhere, the humidity so dense it made haze in the sky.